Visa Refusals, Mandamus, and Federal Court

 ” You have not demonstrated that you meet requirements for the job in Canada”;

-We will provide our recommendation to either: (1) re-apply with new information and documents to address the visa officer’s concerns; or, (2) to consider Federal Court; or, (3) to look at options in other countries.
+If you find yourself in a refusal situation, please send an e-mail, and attach a copy of the refusal decision.
+We will provide our recommendation to: (1) re-apply with new information and documents to address the officer’s concerns; (2) or to consider Federal Court; (3) or, to look at options in other countries,